RausellLab/NCBoost-2/README.md

 The *chr* column should not contain the 'chr' prefix.
 Any other columns can be added in addition to the required four columns.

-## NCBoost training
+#### 5. NCBoost training
 NCBoost framework can be trained using the ncboost_train.ipynb script.
 It loads and annotate a set of pathogenic variants and the corresponding set of region-matched random common variants, train the 10 models and produce the corresponding feature importance plot, as well as ROC and PR curves.
 The trained models are saved and can be used for later scoring.

-The annotation requires to download the full set of features used by NCBoost (XXXGo).
+The annotation requires to download the full set of features used by NCBoost (132 Go).
 For convenience, we also provide the set of pathogenic and common variants already annotated with NCBoost features, so that re-training does not force one to download the feature file.

-## NCBoost scoring
+#### 6. NCBoost scoring
-NCBoost framework can be applied to score any variant using the jupyter notebook ncboost_score.ipynb or its python version equivalent, ncboost_score.py.
+NCBoost framework can be applied to annotate and score any variant using the jupyter notebook ncboost_score.ipynb or its python version equivalent, ncboost_score.py.
 It will apply the trained framework used to generate the resutls in [NCBoost 2 paper](https://).
+The annotation requires to download the full set of features used by NCBoost (132 Go).

 ncboost_score.ipynb should be run through a jupyter notebook environment, while the ncboost_score.py script should be run as follows:
 ```